-Birding here may produce White and Black Storks, Eastern Imperial Eagle, Black Kite, Marsh and Montagu’s Harrier, Short-eared Owl, the blue-headed race of Yellow Wagtail, Whinchat, and a range of warblers including River, Marsh, Barred and Icterine.
+Birding here may produce White and Black Stork, Eastern Imperial Eagle, Black Kite, Marsh and Montagu’s Harrier, Short-eared Owl, Yellow Wagtail (flava), Whinchat, and a range of warblers including River, Marsh, Barred and Icterine.
 Saline-lakes, salt-marshes, and traditionally managed pastures and meadows host shorebirds such as Kentish Plover, Black-tailed Godwit, Common Redshank, Eurasian Spoonbill, Avocet and Black-winged Stilt.
 Ducks include Red-crested Pochard and Garganey, and there are Whiskered Tern, and both Yellow-legged and Mediterranean Gulls.
-Huge reed-beds are a haven for nesting Bittern, Little Bittern, Squacco, Purple and Night Herons, egrets, grebes, Moustached, Savi’s and Great Reed Warblers, Bluethroat (white-spotted race), and both Bearded and Penduline Tits.
+Huge reed-beds are a haven for nesting Bittern, Little Bittern, Squacco, Purple and Night Herons, egrets, grebes, Moustached, Savi’s and Great Reed Warblers, Bluethroat (white-spotted race), and both Bearded and Penduline Tit.
 We will also watch out for Pygmy Cormorant, which are now spreading into Austria from more easterly locations.

 There are also Crested Lark, Serin, Hoopoe, Golden Oriole, Bee-eater and Syrian Woodpecker, the latter often in villages and orchards.
 Our third 'gasthaus' is in the Neusiedlersee-Seewinkel region.

 After breakfast we head to Vienna Airport, where we catch our return flight to London Gatwick.

 WHILE IN VIENNA ….